Executive Director

 BIO

-Then a few years later, she was promoted to Family Advocate working with Latinx families one-on-one to provide the necessary resources and essential basic needs.
-In 2021, Manuela was promoted to Service Coordination Manager.
-Manuela is committed to supporting Latinx families and providing them with the necessary resources for her families to strive and be successful in the Bay Area.
+Then, a few years later, she was promoted to Family Advocate, working with Latinx families one-on-one to provide the necessary resources and essential basic needs.
+In 2021, Manuela became the Service Coordination Manager.
+Manuela is committed to supporting Latinx families and providing them with the resources needed for her families to strive and be successful in the Bay Area

 Judy Jue